jgmullor/AzureDistributionBundle/README.md

 # WindowsAzure Distribution Bundle

-Stability: PRE-ALPHA
+Stability: PRE-ALPHA, not production ready

 Bundle provides tools to deploy a Symfony2 based application on Windows Azure.
 The idea is to plug this bundle into any existing Symfony2 application and get it running on Azure smoothly.

 **Warning** This bundle is in very early development and will change.
-The functionality mentioned above is not yet implemented.
-Implemented functionality may not be working correctly yet.
+The functionality mentioned blow is not fully implemented.

 ## Features